Feds Crack Down on Blue-State Workarounds of Trump Tax Reform Deduction Limits

 “In New York, we will not stand for this abuse of government power,” he said.
 “We are confident that the recently enacted opportunities for charitable contributions to New York State and local governments are consistent with federal law and follow well-established precedent.”

-New York, along with Connecticut, Maryland and New Jersey, is already in court alleging that the limitation on SALT deductions is an unconstitutional usurpation of state taxing powers.
+New York, along with Connecticut, Maryland, and New Jersey, is already in court alleging that the limitation on SALT deductions is an unconstitutional usurpation of state taxing powers.

 It’s obviously a good thing politically for Cuomo, who is facing a left-bent primary challenge from Cynthia Nixon, to get into another public fight with the Trump administration.
 But the administration and its congressional allies clearly think their heartland base supporters love nothing better than sticking it to coastal “elites.”
 They’ll all see each other in court.